-THE SAN DIEGO MUSEUM OF ART Maruja Baldwin Executive Director Roxana Velásquez of Art's most popular works is this beautiful oil on canvas of a white trumpet lily, painted in 1932 from such an intimate perspective that it nearly dissolves into pure color and form.
+THE SAN DIEGO MUSEUM OF ART Maruja Baldwin Executive Director Roxana Velásquez ne of The San Diego Museum of Art's most popular works is this beautiful oil on canvas of a white trumpet lily, painted in 1932 from such an intimate perspective that it nearly dissolves into pure color and form.
 As the artist Georgia O'Keeffe (1887-1986) explained about her composition and the extraordinarily close-up vantage point, it was meant to "make even busy New Yorkers take time to see what I see of flowers."